Portugal in 2 Weeks

 Day 11 – Coimbra

 Take your time today enjoying Coimbra.
 Coimbra is a very charming university city with a fantastic old town.
-It’s built on a hill, so be prepared to spend a significant amount of time walking both up and down to see the sites and get to eateries.
+It’s built on a hill, so be prepared to spend a significant amount of time walking up and down to see the sites and get to eateries.
 The old town is comprised of an upper town (Alta) and lower town (Baixa) divided by the pedestrian street Visconde da Luz.

-The Grand hall is the site of the university’s academic ceremonies and was originally the throne room of the palace.
+The great hall is the site of the university’s academic ceremonies and was originally the throne room of the palace.
 At the end of the grand hallway you can walk through a door to an observation gallery with the best city views of Coimbra and where you can see all of the famous sites from above.
 Head downstairs to the old university courtyard which, though originally royal quarters, is now classrooms.
+St. Michael’s Chapel, built in 1517, is in the Manueline style.
+The organ has unique horizontal trumpet pipes.

 King Joao’s Library is the most remarkable part of the university.
 It’s easily one of Europe’s best libraries, fully Baroque with over 40,000 books.
-You need reservations to see it as only a certain number of visitors are let in at each time slot.
-You’ll first be let in to the academic prison, then a floor of overflow books before you enter the library itself for 10 minutes.
-The library is remarkable and ornate.
-However you probably won’t see the resident bats who fly in an out at night.
+You need reservations to see it; only a certain number of visitors are allowed in at each time slot.
+You’ll first walk through the academic prison, then a floor of overflow books before you enter the library itself for ten minutes (soak them up; it’ll go by fast!).
+Your ticket also includes the science museum which is marginally interesting and houses old science gear.

-Then walk down towards the old cathedral.
-This cathedral was built upon a Visigoth church turned Moorish mosque in 1184.
-From the old cathedral take the steep stairs leading down on the right of the small square down to the Rua Quebra Costas (Street of Broken Ribs), passing by gift shops to a little square with a statue of Tricana, a woman in a traditional folk dress.
-Across the street from her is the Fado ao Centro which offers very good Fado performances (the traditional music of Portugal, occurs at 18:30, reservations recommended).
 From here stick to the right and pass under a set of double arches, the Arco de Almedina, which was part of the original old town wall.
 Through the arches you’ll end up back on the main pedestrian street.
 Turn right and wander down the pedestrian street to the Church of Santa Cruz with an impressive grand façade.
-In this church you can find the tomb of the first Portuguese king Afonso Henriques who reclaimed most of Portugal from the Moors.
+In this church you can find the tomb of the first Portuguese king, Afonso Henriques, who reclaimed most of Portugal from the Moors.
 Next to the church is the Café Santa Cruz which was originally a coffeehouse until the 1830s.

-Continue past the church and the City Hall until you reach a busy street and turn right, walking one block to the Jardim da Manga.
+Continue past the church and the city hall until you reach a busy street and turn right, walking one block to the Jardim da Manga.
 In the 1500s this garden was for the monastery.
-Now you can still enjoy its pretty fountain and eat at its convenient service restaurant.
-If you want to see the modern covered market head another few blocks uphill past the former post office.
+You can still enjoy its pretty fountain and eat at its convenient restaurant.
+If you want to see the modern covered market, head another few blocks uphill past the former post office.
 Otherwise turn around and head the way you came, back past the cathedral down to the other end of the street, down the stairs on your right (under a graffiti portrait) to the Praca do Comercio.
 This was originally outside of the city walls and was the original place of commerce, now bookended by two churches and with restaurants spilling onto the square.
-Climb back up the steps, and turn right to the end of the street and the Largo da Portagem along the river.
-Stop for a pastry at the Pastelaria Briosa before wandering to the Santa Clara Bridge.
-The far end offers a great view of Coimbra and both sides offer a pretty walk.
-If you don’t want to cross, simply gaze up at the town and contemplate the walk up you now have in front of you.

 For dinner choose a restaurant you didn’t try the day before.